Science in the Summer - Bioscience

 GSK in partnership with The Franklin Institute and the Free Library of Philadelphia once again offers Science In the Summer!
-28 of our libraries will host this series of free, fun science workshops for children in grades 2 – 6; and this summer’s theme is Physical Science: Electricity!
+26 of our libraries will host this series of free, fun science workshops for children in grades 2 – 6.
+This summer’s theme is Bioscience!

 The program is delivered in two workshops offered over two days; and each workshop is two hours long.
 That’s two days of summer fun designed to help elementary school children “grow into science” with exciting, hands-on, teacher-directed experimentation.

-Saturday sessions (July 11th and July 18th) are available at three locations only: Joseph E. Coleman Northwest Regional Library, the Lucien E. Blackwell West Philadelphia Regional Library, and the Parkway Central Library.
+Saturday sessions are available at two locations only: Joseph E. Coleman Northwest Regional Library and the Parkway Central Library.
 Again, participating children must be available for both sessions.

 For more information, visit www.scienceinthesummer.com, stop by your neighborhood library, or call The Office of Public Service Support at 215-686-5372.